27 Healthy Gas Station Snacks for Guilt-Free Snacking in 2025

 24. Tuna Packets

-A popular option for those looking to add more protein to their diet, tuna packets are one of the best healthy gas station snacks.
-Made from tuna flakes in a little water, these convenient pouches (of around 55 grams) contain approximately 60 to 70 calories but have 10 to 15 grams of protein.
+A popular option for those looking to add more protein on the go, tuna packets are one of the most convenient healthy gas station snacks.
+Made from tuna flakes in a small amount of water, these single-serve pouches (around 55 grams) provide roughly 60 to 70 calories and 12 to 14 grams of protein, making them a satisfying, high-protein choice for travel.

 Low-Sodium Tuna Nutritional Info (per 55-gram serving)